Trans Insurance Roadmap video series

 - Many other things can also be challenged

-Many states also have issued insurance bulletins prohibiting bans on transgender health care.
+Many states have issued insurance bulletins prohibiting bans on transgender health care.
 Virtually all insurance companies cover transgender-related health care in some of their plans, but you need to know if your specific plan is one of them.

 What are my rights?

-We offer consultations for $75.
+If you've watched the videos and know that you need legal assistance, we offer consultations for $75.
 At the end of the consultation, you will know the following: